First Interstate Tower fire

-The First Interstate Tower fire was a high-rise fire that occurred on May 4, 1988, at the First Interstate Tower (now Aon Center) in Los Angeles, California, a 62-story, 860 foot (260 m) skyscraper, then the tallest building in the city.
+The First Interstate Tower fire was a high-rise fire that occurred on May 4, 1988, at the First Interstate Tower in Los Angeles, California, a 62-story, 860 foot (260 m) skyscraper, then the tallest building in the city.
 The fire destroyed five floors of the building, injured 40 people, and caused the death of a maintenance worker, when the elevator he was riding opened onto the burning 12th floor.

 Background

 The fire was so severe because the building was not equipped with fire sprinklers, which were not required for office towers at the time construction was completed in 1973.
 A sprinkler system was 90% installed at the time of the fire but was inoperative, awaiting the installation of water flow alarms.

 Fire

-The fire's origin has been attributed to overloading of electrical wiring by reactive distortion of lighting circuit currents.
+The fire originated in the southwest quadrant of the twelfth floor, in an open floor plan office area consisting of office furniture and computers.
+The U.S. Fire Administration report suspected the fire to be electrical in nature, but could not identify a specific cause or location.
+A report from NIST was also unable to determine the exact source, but agreed it likely originated in electrical equipment, and likely one of the computer workstations.
 The fire was first alerted around 10:22pm on May 4, 1988 when a smoke detector on the 12th floor of the building activated.
-However, due to ongoing work on the sprinkler system being installed that evening, security personal immediately silenced the alarm, believing the activation to be a false alarm.
-Six minutes later, almost every smoke detectors from floors 12 thru 30 activated.
+However, due to ongoing work on the sprinkler system being installed that evening, security personnel immediately silenced the alarm, believing the activation to be a false alarm.
+Within six minutes, almost every smoke detector from floors 12 through 30 activated.
 The fire was not reported to emergency services until people outside the building called 911.

 A maintenance worker, Alexander Handy, took a service elevator to the 12th floor in order to investigate the smoke detectors, however he ultimately died when the elevator opened onto the burning 12th floor.
 Around 50 people were believed to be occupying the building at the time of the fire, with 37 individuals injured including 3 firefighters.
 Five individuals were rescued from the rooftop via helicopter.

 A total of 270 firefighters from 55 different companies and 4 helicopters were all called in to fight the fire.
 One firefighter with the Los Angeles Fire Department told reporters; "I was not sure we could hold it" due to the intensely hot blaze fueled by the synthetic fabrics and furnishings in the building.
 The fire, which resulted in $50 million in damages, was eventually contained at 2:19 AM.